interfacerproject/loshifacer/README.md

     * USERNAME, AGENT and EDDSA are your personal information
     * LOCATIONID is the location-id of the resources

-After that you can continue with:
+Now you can simply start the ingestion using the following command:
 ```
 # install dependencies
 poetry install